Mayerch1/RemindmeBot/legal/privacy.md

 __Analytics__
 Some actions (Reminder Creation, `/help` call, ...) will be written into an Analytics Database.
-The only data stored in this database, is *what* event ocurred and *when* in ocurred.
+The only data stored in this database, is *what* event occurred and *when* in occurred.
 The content of the event is never stored, which leads to a removal of all identifying and personal data like *User ID* or *Reminder Content*.

 This data cannot be deleted as it's completely anonymized and not back-trackable.